whitetigle/fable-doc/docsrc/communicate/js-from-fable.md

 ## Call JS from Fable

 Interoperability is a matter of trust between your statically typed F# code and your untyped dynamic JS code.
-In order to mitigate risks, Fable gives you several possibilities, amongst them: type safety.
-But sometimes it may sound more convenient to just call JS code in a more dynamic fashion although it often leads to runtime bugs which Fable is very good at decimating from the ground up.
+In order to mitigate risks, Fable gives you several possibilities, amongst them type safety through inteface contracts.
+Sometimes it may sound more convenient to just call JS code in a more dynamic fashion, although be aware by doing this potential bugs will not be discovered until runtime.

 We'll describe both the safe way and the dynamic way and then it will be up to you to decide.
 Let's start!

 ### Adding the JS library to the project

 The very first thing to do is add the library to our project.
-Since we always have a `package.json` file, we'll just add the wanted library to our project using either `npm install myAwesomeJSLibrary`.
-The library will then be available in the `node_modules` folder that is automatically used by Fable.
+Since we always have a `package.json` file, we'll just add the wanted library to our project using either `npm install my-awesome-js-library`.
+The library will then be available in the `node_modules` folder.

-If your library is a custom one, just skip this step.
+> If your library is in a file, just skip this step.

 ### Type safety with Imports and Interfaces

 To use code from JS libraries first you need to import it into F#.
-For this Fables uses [ES2015 imports](https://developer.mozilla.org/en/docs/web/JavaScript/reference/statements/import), which can be later transformed to other JS module systems like `commonjs` or `amd` by [Babel](https://babeljs.io/).
+For this Fables uses [ES2015 imports](https://developer.mozilla.org/en/docs/web/JavaScript/reference/statements/import), which can be later transformed to other JS module systems like `commonjs` or `amd` by [Babel](https://babeljs.io/docs/en/plugins#modules).

 There are two ways to declare ES2015 imports in the Fable: by using either the **Import attribute** or the **import expressions**.
 The `ImportAttribute` can decorate members, types or modules and works as follows: